Dark Purple House Plants: Add Elegance to Your Space for 2024

 Tradescantia Zebrina deep purple is a hanging plant with dark foliage

-Deep purple Spiderwort is the trailing plant with very few caring requirements.
+Deep purple Spiderwort is the trailing plant with very few caring requirements. you can grow it easily in bright indirect sunlight and water only when the topsoil dries out.

 6- Royal Flush Plant

-Another common name: split rock
+Another common name: is Split rock

 Scientific name: Pleiospilos nelii